BawdyAnarchist/quBSD/Future_Development.md

 Networking is still dicey.
 Hit and miss.
 Sometimes works, other times doesnt.
 	- Might need to write daemons for dhclient and dhcpd servers
 	- I notice it comes up fine if all jails have already started before startx (and qb-start -a).
 Maybe it's double running qb-start -a that's the problem)

-dispVM
-	- Add new class and boot practices
-	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
-		- This will require creating a new file in /home/ftp/<IPaddr> on 0control

-GENERAL GUIDELINES, and maybe later double checks
-	- Attempt to make scripts more robust and account for user error, when it makes sense to do so.
-	- Try to use more redirects, tee's, and also try the 'wait' command for scripts that appear to hang (but are actually finished).
-	- PARAMETERS should be CAPS when refering to the generic PARAM; lowercase when refering to a specific value
-	- [test] { command ;} grouping.
-Can save alot of space and simplify the get_msg constructions
-	- Double check on things that are positional items vs if they should be options

-Cycle all scripts through shellcheck again.

 zusr fstabs
 	- They're hand jammed, but maybe qb-edit should come with a function for changing the zfs dataset and mounts